ankane/dexter/README.md

 ## Collecting Queries

 There are many ways to collect queries.
-The preferred piping your logfile:
+For real-time indexing, pipe your logfile:

 ```sh
 tail -F -n +1 <log-file> | dexter <connection-options>